tkubica12/dataplayground/README.md

     - order and items as Parquet files in Data Lake gen2 (sink)
   - Pipelines
     - Copy operation triggered every hour from SQL tables to Data Lake
+- Stream Analytics getting pageviews stream to bronze tier as Parquet files
+- Event Hub data capture to bronze tier as Avro files

 TBD:
-- Stream Analytics exporting to bronze tier
-- Event Hub data export (as alternative to Stream Analytics)
 - Spark jobs as alternative to Data Factory
 - Synapse pipelines as alternative to Data Factory